 South Africa and Greece enjoy traditional and close ties of friendship and cooperation as well as a convergence of views and cooperation on various regional and international issues in general.

-South Africa-Greece relations are, furthermore, underpinned by the presence of a substantial and influential Greek professional and business community in South Africa.
-Bilateral relations between the two countries continue to grow in a number of strategic and mutually beneficial areas.
+South Africa-Greece relations are, furthermore, underpinned by the presence of a substantial and influential Greek professional and business community countries continue of strategic and mutually beneficial areas.